 • higher energy levels, with hyperactivity and loss of sleep (insomnia)

-A no. of people having bipolar 2 disorder experience more time with depressive as compared to hypomanic symptoms.
+A no. of people having B2D experience more time with depressive as compared to hypomanic symptoms.
 Depression can occur quickly after hypomania diminishes, or maybe later.
 Some people keep on sifting between hypomania and depression rapidly, while others have longer periods of normal mood in between these episodes.

-Depressive episodes in bipolar 2 disorder are like those of regular clinical depression, characterized by a depressed mood, low energy levels and activity, loss of pleasure, feelings of worthlessness or guilt, and suicidal tendency.
+Depressive episodes in B2D are like those of regular clinical depression, characterized by a depressed mood, low energy levels and activity, loss of pleasure, feelings of worthlessness or guilt, and suicidal tendency.
 Depressive symptoms of bipolar disorder can last for weeks, months, or maybe for years.

 Diagnosis of Bipolar 2 disorder

-According to the DSM-5 criteria for the diagnosis of bipolar 2 disorder, there should be a minimum of one hypomania episode, which has been sustained for a maximum part of the day and a minimum of 96 hours.
+According to the DSM-5 criteria for the diagnosis of B2D, there should be a minimum of one hypomania episode, which has been sustained for a maximum part of the day and a minimum of 96 hours.
 At least three symptoms from those given below should exist:

 • Abnormally optimistic, nervous, or wired behavior